-SAN DIEGO The San Diego District Attorney today said police raided and shut down 14 medical marijuana operations, suspected of criminal drug sales.
+The San Diego District Attorney today said police raided and shut down 14 medical marijuana operations, suspected of criminal drug sales.

 "These so-called businesses are not legal," she said.
 "They appear to be run by drug dealers who see an opening in the market and a way to make a fast buck."

 California law requires people to get medicinal marijuana though non-profit cooperative groups, and for-profit sales are illegal.
 But Dumanis says the records at one dispensary showed $700,000 in sales in just six months.
 Dumanis says she is not aware of any legally-run marijuana dispensaries in San Diego, despite media reports that some have received permits.
 Charges are expected to be filed tomorrow.